Which is your goal? Financial Security, Financial Independence or Financial Freedom?

 Unless you rely on a bullet-proof fixed annuity, It is important to re-state that Financial Independence is calculated as a forecast of future earnings from investments (real estate, capital markets, etc.).
 By definition, future earnings have a certain degree of uncertainty due to macroeconomics (inflation, wars, pandemics), and micro-economic factors (quality and type of investments).
 As I like to quote, all models are wrong, but some are useful.
 A popular model to calculate the size of your investment portfolio (your freedom number), and your expected annual earnings is the 4% Rule (the Trinity Study).

-You can either have a modest defensive goal (escape poverty), or a bold and aggressive goal (become wealthy).
-In both cases, if you want to take the matter into your own hands, I believe you will use the same mindset, financial knowledge, and models tweaked to your ultimate goals.
-Become Financially Secure or Financially Independent does not imply being rich or having a lavish lifestyle.
+You can either have a defensive goal (escape poverty), or a bold and aggressive goal (become wealthy).
+In both cases, if you want to take the matter into your own hands (without relying on government support), I believe you will use the same mindset, financial knowledge, and models tweaked to your ultimate goals.
+You will build a system and habits to make money and create wealth.
+Still, becoming Financially Secure or Financially Independent does not imply being rich or having a lavish lifestyle.
 To a certain degree, a lavish lifestyle delays and put at risk the overall financial well-being of an individual that relies on a balanced control and management of current and future earnings and expenditures.

 Keep It real.
 Sweat Your Assets.